GitauHarrison/notes/02_django/03_templates.md

 </body>
 ```

-Now, if we reload any of our pages, we should be able to see that significt whitespaces have been created to the left and right of the children templates.
+Now, if we reload any of our pages, we should be able to see that significant whitespaces have been created to the left and right of the children templates.

 ![Bootstrap templates](/02_django/images/03_templates/bootstrap_template.png)